The Best Reason Not to Buy Prewashed Salad in a Bag

 - Even if the bag says “prewashed” or “triple-washed,” wash the greens yourself.
 Rinsing won’t remove all bacteria but may remove residual soil.

 - Prevent cross-contamination by keeping greens away from raw meat.

 Question: Do you buy pre-packaged greens that come in a bag or box?
 If so, do you rewash?

 - 1 pound green cabbage, shredded

 - 2 tablespoons diced sweet onion

 - ¼ cup grated carrot

-- ⅔ cup Miracle Whip, or mayonnaise is a fine substitute
+- ⅔ cup mayonnaise, or Miracle Whip is a fine substitute if you prefer

 - 3 tablespoons apple cider vinegar, or white vinegar

 - ¼ teaspoon ground black pepper